-• 90% retention of existing structure including foundations, and retention and restoration of the existing granite

-Cantilevering 11-storey extension to rear and of upper levels with new façades designed to be replaceable in

-Structural grid and elements of the extensions designed
+- 90% retention of existing structure including foundations, and retention and restoration of the existing granite façade elements. - Cantilevering 11-storey extension to rear and of upper levels with new façades designed to be replaceable in component parts. - Structural grid and elements of the extensions designed to be adaptable and flexible.

-• 62.2% reduction in carbon emissions over Part L 2013 overall, of this 45.5% through energy demand reduction.

-• Aspiring to BREEAM 'outstanding' rating and engagement

-• Embodied carbon intensity of 984 kg CO2e/m meets the GLA standard benchmark of <1400 kg CO2e/m and is close to meeting the GLA aspirational benchmark of <970 and products) including the 'Acceptable sources of carbon data for materials and products' section.

-Incorporation of extensive landscaping on the groundfloor and roof including the provision of wildlife habitats.
+- 62.2% reduction in carbon emissions over Part L 2013 overall, of this 45.5% through energy demand reduction. - Aspiring to BREEAM 'outstanding' rating and engagement with NABERS UK benchmarking. - Embodied carbon intensity of 984 kg CO2e/m2 meets the GLA standard benchmark of <1400 kg CO2e/m2 and is close to meeting the GLA aspirational benchmark of <970 kgCO2e/m2. - Incorporation of extensive landscaping on the groundfloor and roof including the provision of wildlife habitats.

-4. GREENHOUSE GAS EMISSIONS AND ENERGY USE WHOLE LIFE-CYCLE CARBON
+WHOLE LIFE-CYCLE CARBON